 ProxsysRx has helped hospitals recover revenue under ESP restrictions within just two months.

-Learn more about our unmatched success in overcoming drug manufacturer restrictions, and proprietary software that gives you a single access point for all of your 340B data.
+We've generated over $435M in 340B revenue for the hospitals we serve.
+Learn more about our unmatched success in overcoming drug manufacturer restrictions, and our proprietary software — that gives you a single access point for all of your 340B data.

 Whether you have a quick question OR you’d like to plan a system demo and a free analysis of your 340B revenue-recovery potential!